PuaZhiXian/GroceryList/README.md

+# About
+2021 \
+grocery list website using angularjs and bootstrap.
+Direct open index.html to view

 # `angular-seed` — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS][angularjs] web app.
 You can use it